loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

-- What is the one thing that you need the most from me?

-- How do you prefer to receive feedback?

-- What can I do to help remove obstacles?
+- What can I do to help you?

+- As your manager, what would you like me to stop, start, or continue doing?

+- How could I do a better job communicating with you?

 ## Career development

-- What skills do you have that you think are underutilized?

-- Where do you see your career in the next (2/5/10) years?
+- Where do you see your career in 1 year, 3 years?
+What can you do to make sure you reach those goals?
+How can we as HR help you to reach those goals (assuming the goals relate to the company)?

-- Imagine it’s two years from now, and things have gone well: What has been your role in that?
-What does your role look like?
+- What parts of your job would you like to deepen your skills in or get additional training in?

+- What work are you doing here that you feel is most in line with your long term goals?

 ## Conversation starters

-- How are you?
-How is life outside of work?

-- Would you update me on Project X?

-- Who do you really admire?
-Why?
-(People often admire those they want to become)
+- Hey, what’s going on?

+- What do you like to do in your free time?
+What are your hobbies?

+- Tell me about anything you stumbled over.

 ## Job satisfaction

+- How do you feel your work/life balance is right now?

-- What could I do to make you enjoy your work more?
+- What drives you?
+What motivates you to come to work each day?

-- I’ve noticed X about the project… Can you help me understand that better?
-Talk me through your process.

-- When was the time you enjoyed working here the most?
+- Which areas make you feel like your hands are tied or you are unable to reach your full potential?

 ## Other

-- What’s one thing we could change about work for you that would improve your personal life?

 - What did you do for fun in the past that you haven’t had as much time for lately?

-- How are things going for you outside of work?
+- What haven’t you tried yet?

+- As a kid, what did you want to be when you grew up?

 ## Team and company

-- Has anyone on the team ever made you feel uncomfortable?
-What happened?
+- Is there anybody in the team that you find it difficult to work with?
+Can you tell me why?

+- Is everyone pulling their weight on the team?

 - What do you think are the key skills for your role?
 How would you rate yourself for each of them?

-- How well do you feel like you relate to you coworkers?
-Do you view them as friends, acquaintances, or strangers?

 ## Work-life

+- What worries you?
+What’s on your mind?

-- How are you going to approach this?
+- How are you planning to balance work and personal life this year?

-- What does your ideal weekday look like?
+- What worries you?

-- How can I help…? (be more productive/happier at work/enjoy work more/etc)

 <!-- end of questions -->
 ### Key Updates 🔑